kaihuchen/articles/LMMissues/index.md

 <img src="../assets/images/cougar_cropped.png" alt="image" style="width:75%">

-Prompt used is the same as test #2:
+The prompt used is the same as test #2:

   > *Identify the large brown animal in the image.
 Ignore all contextual information and judge strictly by the features of the animal.
 List the top-5 possible candidates in descending likelihood.*